 Top 3 Sun Skincare Tips

-Do you want skin that is bright, clear, radiant and glowing?
+Do you want skin that is bright, clear, radiant, and glowing?
 Then, stay out of the sun and away from the tanning beds!
-Opt for an airbrush tan and make sure to always put SPF on at least 30 minutes before leaving the house, and re-apply throughout the day.
-Follow the sun protection tips below for a healthy complexion.
+Opt for self-tanner, apply a broad spectrum SPF and re-apply every 2 hours.

 Why is SPF so important?

 Protecting your skin from the sun's harmful UV rays is the #1 way to prevent signs of aging and risk of skin cancer.
-Make sure to get a broadband spectrum SFP that covers both UVA and UVB rays.
-The UVB rays are the ones that cause the burn, and the UVA cause damage to your collagen, resulting in lines, wrinkles and sagging.
-Make sure to apply ample amount, and if you're in the sun, do it every 2 hours.
-Studies show that most people apply only half to a quarter of that amount that is actually needed, so more is better in this case!
+Ensure to get a broadband spectrum SFP that covers UVA and UVB rays.
+The UVB rays are the ones that cause the burn, and the UVA causes damage to your collagen, resulting in lines, wrinkles, and sagging.
+Make sure to apply an ample amount, and if you're in the sun, do it every 2 hours.
+Studies show that most people apply only half to a quarter of the amount that is needed, so more is better in this case!
+The standard rule of thumb is 2 fingers of the product will be enough for your face and neck.
+Don't forget your chest and the back of your hands too!

 Protection Factor (SPF)

 A product’s sun protection factor (SPF) indicates its ability to protect the skin from the sun’s harmful rays.
 The SPF of a product may range from 2 to 60.
-It is an indicator of the amount of time the skin should be exposed to the sun before it gets damaged or sun burned.
-Different skin types have different levels of natural protection from the sun.
-People with fairer complexions need a higher SPF than those with dark complexions.
-To illustrate how SPF works, take for example a person whose skin gets sun burned after 5 minutes of sun exposure.
-If a lotion with SPF 2 is used, multiply 5 by 2, giving you 10 – it means with this lotion, the person can stay out in the sun for 10 minutes without being sunburned.
-So if the same person uses a lotion with SPF 15, 5 times 15 gives you 75 minutes, or more than one hour of sun protection.
+It indicates how long the skin can be exposed to the sun before it gets damaged or sunburned.
+To illustrate how SPF works, if a lotion with SPF 15 is used, multiply 15 by 2, giving you 30 minutes of protection without sunburn.
+An SFPF of 50, will give you 100 min of sun protection before you need to reapply.